azurecitadel/azurecitadel.github.io/automation/packeransible/lab1.md

 ## Scripted Packer installation

-Alternatively you may use my script to accelerate the installation.
+Alternatively you may use a scripted installation:

 1. Download the script